mumble-voip/mumble-releng-vcpkg/README.md

 * [ ] Migrate Mumble to CMake ([mumble#3996](https://github.com/mumble-voip/mumble/issues/3996), WIP branch [cmake](https://github.com/davidebeatrici/mumble/tree/cmake))
 * [x] Migrate ZeroC Ice project version 3.7 to CMake (upstream integration denied, forked to [mumble-voip/zeroc-ice](https://github.com/mumble-voip/ice), upstream upcoming undecided)

-## Preparing Mumble dependencies
+## Build environment setup

+After the depdenencies have been prepared with vcpkg and CMake you can build the Mumble project with them.

+The setup is slightly different between Windows and Linux-based systems.

 ### Windows

-So far, this has been tested with MSVC which can be installed from Visual Studio Build Tools, or Visual Studio Community.
-Either can be downloaded [here](https://visualstudio.microsoft.com/downloads).
-Make sure to select the C++ build tools (or Development, respectively) and that the "C++ MFC for latest v14[X] build tools" is also checked. vcpkg also requires the English Language pack which is found in the Language packs section of the Visual Studio Installer.
+#### Git

 The dependency download and build script requires [Git for Windows](https://git-scm.com/download/win).
 During installation, make sure the option to set Environment Variables is ticked.
-It is also suggested to add the Git install directory (i.e. `%ProgramFiles%\Git`) to the User PATH (or System PATH if a multi-user PC) if using cmd or PowerShell to run the script.
+It is also suggested to add the Git install directory (i.e. `%ProgramFiles%\Git`) to the User `PATH` (or System `PATH` if a multi-user PC) environment variable if using cmd or PowerShell to run the script.

+#### CMake (Windows)

+Download and install the current version of [CMake](https://cmake.org/download/).

+If you want to use an existing installation make sure you use **version 3.15 or later**.

+#### MSVC

+MSVC (Microsoft Visual C++) is Microsoft’s C++ compiler toolchain.
+It can be installed from Visual Studio Build Tools, or Visual Studio Community.
+Either can be downloaded [here](https://visualstudio.microsoft.com/downloads).

+Make sure to select the **C++ build tools** (or Development, respectively) and "**C++ MFC for latest v14[X] build tools**". vcpkg also requires the **English Language pack** which is found in the Language packs section of the Visual Studio Installer.

+#### Preparing build dependencies (Windows)

-Click Start, search for Git Bash and run it. cd to the git repository directory and run the following command:
+Click Start, search for Git Bash and run it.
+Move into this projects directory with the `cd` comman.
+Run the following command:

 `./get-mumble_deps.sh`

 ### GNU/Linux and MacOSX

+#### CMake (Linux/Mac)

+Install CMake via your package manager (yum, apt, etc…).
+Make sure it is **version 3.15 or later**.

+#### Build dependencies

 Additional `dev` packages will need to be installed for some components in vcpkg on GNU/Linux: